Home heating systems

 - boost function - some storage heaters have a boost function to give you extra warmth when you need it

-- fan assist - a number of storage heaters, usually auto-combination models, include a silent fan which helps to dispel heat more efficiently
+- fan assist - a number of storage heaters, usually auto-combination models, include a silent fan that helps to dispel heat more efficiently

 - programmable heating schedules - many newer storage heaters allow you to set customised heating patterns, just as you would with gas central heating